Islamic Society of Boston: History

 The society was founded in 1981 by Muslim students as a consolidation of Muslim Students' Associations at Harvard University, Boston University, Massachusetts Institute of Technology, Northeastern University, Wentworth Institute of Technology, Suffolk University, and Tufts University.
 The organization's first location was a hall reserved at MIT where they held prayers and weekly seminars and classes.
 In 1991, the ISB purchased a Cambridge building as a community center and in 1993 purchased a second location and began to renovate it.
 In 1994 they opened the second location as a mosque.
 The ISB has also purchased a rental property to provide income for the annual operating expenses of the center.

 Reports of ties to radical Islam and terrorism have been controversial and disputed.
 The society had brought suit in 2005 for defamation against individuals and institutions issuing press and other reports of these ties.
 However, it abandoned the suit in 2007 when "one after another of the allegations made by the Islamic Society [in its suit] collapsed."
 According to prominent First Amendment lawyer Floyd Abrams, who served as defense counsel in the suit, documents revealed in the discovery phase of the lawsuit confirmed the accuracy of reports tying the Islamic Society of Boston to radical Islam and terrorism.

 This mosque shares many of its members and teachers with the nearby mosques of Islamic Center of New England.

-After the Boston Marathon bombing, it came to light that the brothers Tamerlan Tsarnaev and Dzhokhar had occasionally attended the mosque.
-Boston "authorities believe the Chechen brothers ... got their ideas largely online."
-The attacks were condemned by the ISB.

 The mosque has been praised by Christian religious leaders as "an American Muslim institution, well respected in Cambridge, contributing positively to the community at large."

-The mosque temporarily shut down during the Covid-19 pandemic.
+The mosque temporarily shut down during the COVID-19 pandemic.